joaopcastro710/joaopcastro710/README.md

 # 💫 About Me:
-Third-Year Student of Informatics and Computer Engineering @ FEUP
+3rd-Year Student of Informatics and Computer Engineering @ FEUP

 ## 🌐 Socials: